 Assignment to Successor Registry Operator.
 In the event the Registry Operator's Registry Agreement is terminated (and such termination is deemed final under the Registry Agreement) or expires without entry by Registry Operator and ICANN into a subsequent registry agreement, Registry Operator's rights under this Agreement may be assigned to a company with a subsequent registry agreement covering the Registry TLD upon ICANN's giving Registrar written notice within sixty (60) calendar days of the termination or expiration, provided that the subsequent registry operator assumes the duties of Registry Operator under this Agreement.

 Assignment in Connection with Assignment of Agreement with ICANN.
 In the event that Registry Operator's Registry Agreement with ICANN for the Registry TLD is validly assigned, Registry Operator's rights under this Agreement shall be automatically assigned to the assignee of the Registry Agreement, provided that the assignee assumes the duties of Registry Operator under this Agreement.
-In the event that Registrar's RAA with ICANN for the Registry TLD is validly assigned, Registrar's rights under this Agreement shall be automatically assigned to the assignee of Registrar's RAA, provided that the subsequent registrar assumes the duties of Registrar under this Agreement.
+In the event that Registrar's RAA with ICANN for the Registry TLD is validly assigned, Registrar's rights under this Agreement shall be automatically assigned to the assignee of Registrar's RAA, provided that the subsequent registrar assumes the obligations of Registrar under this Agreement.

 Other Assignments.
 Except as otherwise expressly provided herein, the provisions of this Agreement shall inure to the benefit of and be binding upon, the successors and permitted assigns of the Parties hereto.
 Neither Party shall assign, sublicense or transfer its rights or obligations under this Agreement to any third person without the prior written consent of the other Party, provided that Registry Operator may assign its rights or obligations under this Agreement to its Affiliate without first obtaining the consent of Registrar.